Do you ever worry about things you don’t control?

 Also, never be surprised when bad things happen.
 But rather expect them to happen.
 In that way, you will never be caught off guard.

-Similarly, when you’re struck with bad luck, don’t complain and say stuff like, “why me!?”
+Similarly, when you’re stuck with bad luck, don’t complain and say stuff like, “why me!?”

 Instead, accept it, and then focus your energy on finding a solution.
 Always keep a positive mindset.